Iceland Foods Asker

 New Supermarket Chain which is leading in frozen pizza

-Iceland’s unbeatable pizza range includes authentic Italian Wood Fired Ultra Thing pizzas, made in Italy, in the foothiils of the Dolomites; these pizzas are baked in a wood fired oven ensuring an ultra-thin and crispy base.
+Iceland’s unbeatable pizza range includes authentic Italian Wood Fired Ultra Thing pizzas, made in Italy, in the foothills of the Dolomites; these pizzas are baked in a wood-fired oven ensuring an ultra-thin and crispy base.
 Plus there’s some Italian Stone Baked pizzas and stuffed crust pizzas which match anything that you can buy from a takeaway at a fraction of the cost.

-When you arrive, you will see the Big Deals at the right hand side of the entrance.
+When you arrive, you will see Big Deals on the right-hand side of the entrance.
 Here you find some of this week’s discounted products.
-Here you find some fresh bread and raisin buns, but if you are looking for more selection of breads you should visit their own department of frozen breads in the middle of the shop.
+Here you find some fresh bread and raisin buns, but if you are looking for more selection of pieces of bread you should visit their own department of frozen bread in the middle of the shop.
 The shop was not crowded while we visited it in their opening week.